What are customer appreciation emails and why send them?

 2. Start with the correct greeting

 r “Dear …”.
 If the message is rather informal, refer to the recipient by their first name.
 Otherwise, address the recipient as “Mr.” or “Ms.,” followed by their last name.

 3. Express appreciation and give specifics

 Get straight to the point and be specific about what exactly you are thanking them for.
-As the message should be all about appreciating the customer, avoid pitching your business, unless you are providing educational content, a special offer or something else valuable.
+The message should be all about appreciating the customer.
+Avoid pitching your business, unless you are providing educational content, a special offer, or something else valuable.

 4. Humanize the message

 Make the message sound as human as possible.
 Consider addressing the email from a real person at your company instead of the generic and all too common “No reply” address.
 Another way to humanize the message is by using emojis, if appropriate.

 5. Add some personalization

 Personalized emails have higher engagement rates.
 In fact, studies have shown emails with personalized subject lines are 26% more likely to be opened than those without.
 You can also personalize the message by including more specifics of what you are thankful for.